 Spiritual care isn’t limited to religious rites and rituals.
 Spiritual Services staff work with patients, families and health care providers on the intensive care units, palliative care, oncology, in emergencies and end of life situations.
-In emergencies, they contact loved ones as soon as possible and explain the situation.
-The chaplain will stay with families until they can connect with the care team and their loved one.
+In emergencies, the chaplain will stay with families until they can connect with the care team and their loved one.

 Chaplains are resources for health care workers, too.
 Health care teams work daily in a high-stress environment.
 Spiritual Services’ goal is to help workers process thoughts and emotions so they are less likely to bring the stress of the day home with them.

-The pandemic has engaged Spiritual Services in providing weekly Spiritual Resiliency Support Sessions which are presented via Skype and also recorded for viewing at any time.
-Spiritual Services in Marshfield have also been providing every weekday One Minute Mindfulness Moments which are broadcast overhead throughout all our System hospitals.
+Spiritual Services in Marshfield have also been providing every weekday One Minute Mindfulness Moments which are broadcast overhead throughout several of our System hospitals.
 These are intended to provide staff as well as patients a brief moment to pause and reflect on the positive and what all of us can still be thankful for during the pandemic challenges.

 Survivor guilt: An unexpected side effect of cancer